Nitrokey/nitrokey-documentation/nethsm/administration.rst

       +------------------------------------------------+-----------------------------------------------------------+

       .. important::
-         Make sure the time of your system is correctly set, or manually override the to set time.
+         Make sure the time of your local computer is correctly set.
+         To set a different time, please provide it manually.

       **Arguments**